 “We've launched AI tools that handle routine enquiries while our consultants focus on what they do best: solving complex travel challenges.
 This isn't AI replacing people.
 It's automating the ordinary to deliver the extraordinary.

-“Our Melon and FCM platforms now integrate customer-facing and operational technologies, creating a seamless experience that combines the speed of automation with the personal touch clients demand.
+“Our FCM platform now integrates customer-facing and operational technologies, creating a seamless experience that combines the speed of automation with the personal touch clients demand.

 “We're expanding into higher-margin services beyond flight and hotel bookings.
-FCM generated approximately 10 per cent of global revenue this half from meetings and events, payments, and consultancy – solving broader business problems for clients.
+FCM generated approximately 10% of global revenue this half from meetings and events, payments, and consultancy – solving broader business problems for clients.

 “We enter H2 with strong momentum, improving margins, and multiple growth levers.
 Industry consolidation is creating opportunities.
 Our productivity initiatives are gaining traction.

 “The corporate travel landscape is transforming rapidly.
-FLT's combination of scale, service culture, and technological capability means we're not just navigating – we’re leading.”
+FCTG's combination of scale, service culture, and technological capability means we're not just navigating – we’re leading.”